Cosmology of Tolkien's legendarium: Fëa and hröa

 Fëa and hröa are the "soul" and "body" of Elves and Men.
-Their hröa is made out of the matter of Arda; for this reason hröar are marred or as Tolkien wrote, contain a "Melkor ingredient".
+Their hröa is made out of the matter of Arda; for this reason hröar are marred or, as Tolkien wrote, contain a "Melkor ingredient".
 When an Elf dies, the fëa leaves the hröa, which then dies.
-The fëa is summoned to the Halls of Mandos in Valinor, where it is judged; however as with death their free-will is not taken away, they could refuse the summons.
+The fëa is summoned to the Halls of Mandos in Valinor, where it is judged; however, as with death, their free will is not taken away, and they could refuse the summons.
 If allowed by Mandos, the fëa may be re-embodied into a new body identical to the previous hröa.
 The situation of Men is different: a Mannish fëa is only a visitor to Arda, and when the hröa dies, the fëa, after a brief stay in Mandos, leaves Arda completely.

 Unseen world

-In The Lord of the Rings, Tolkien justifies the nature of the Ring by explaining that Elves and other immortal beings dwell in "both worlds" at once (the physical and the spiritual, or Unseen world) and have great power in both, especially those who have dwelt in the light of the Two Trees before the Sun and Moon; and that the powers associated with "magic" were spiritual in nature.
+In The Lord of the Rings, Tolkien justifies the nature of the Ring by explaining that Elves and other immortal beings dwell in "both worlds" at once (the physical and the spiritual, or Unseen world) and have great power in both, especially those who have dwelt in the light of the Two Trees of Valinor before there was a Sun or Moon.
+The powers associated with 'magic' were spiritual in nature.

 The Elves who stayed in Middle-earth where Melkor once was dominant, being in bodies and surrounded by things that are themselves marred and subject to decay by the influence of Melkor, created the Elven Rings out of a desire to preserve the physical world unchanged; as if it were in the Undying Lands of Valinor, home of the Valar.
 Without the rings they are destined to eventually "fade", eventually becoming shadows in the physical world, prefiguring the concept of Elves as dwelling in a separate and often-underground (or overseas) plane in historical European mythology.

-Mortals who wear a Ring of Power are destined to "fade" more rapidly, as the rings unnaturally preserve their life-span turning them into wraiths.
-Invisibility is a side-effect of this, as the wearer is temporarily pulled into the spirit-world.
+Mortals who wear a Ring of Power are destined to "fade" more rapidly, as the rings unnaturally preserve their life-span, turning them into wraiths.
+Invisibility is a side effect of this, as the wearer is temporarily drawn into the spirit world.